Blog Post

 Female Voices in Art: Manon Borst, Director Museum Martena, Franeker

-Carla van de Puttelaar/Manon Borst • Feb 23, 2023
+Carla van de Puttelaar/Manon Borst • February 23, 2023

 "When we had to develop a new brochure for the museum I made a selection of the works I wanted to show.
 Months later I realised there were only portraits of women to be seen.
 After centuries of men having been to the forefront it was a breath of fresh air!"

 Manon Borst (b.
 1964, Soesterberg, The Netherlands) is Director of Museum Martena in Franeker.
 She studied art history at Groningen University and majored in modern art.
 After working at the natural history museum in Leeuwarden she became director of Museum Martena in 2005, a historic town house in the centre of the former university town Franeker.
-She also board member of the Academy of Franeker
+She is also a board member of the Academy of Franeker

 Could you tell us something about your role in the art world?